trishalapiz/CS373-2021/Image Processing Assignment/README.md

 You will receive 10 marks for solving the QR code detection problem, and there will be an additional component for 5 marks, where you will extend upon the QR code detection, and write a short reflective report about your extension.

+_NOTE: I used Jupyter Notebook to complete the assignment (hence a notebook file), but I submitted a Python file_